 If you subscribe to any of our mailing lists, we will use your data to send you the information you have requested via the subscription form.

 This notice explains what personal data we process, why, how it is legal and your rights.

 About us and this notice

-This Privacy Notice is provided by Stenprop Limited, and whose trading name is Industrials.co.uk. (‘Industrials‘, ‘we‘ or ‘us‘).
+This Privacy Notice is provided by Industrials REIT Limited and its group companies, trading under the name Industrials.co.uk. (‘Industrials‘, ‘we‘ or ‘us‘).
 We are a ‘controller‘ for the purposes of the General Data Protection Regulation (EU) 2016/679 (“Data Protection Laws“).
 If you are a tenant, this Privacy Notice is also provided by Industrials on behalf of Stenprop Industrials 6 Limited, Industrials UK LP, or Industrials UK 4 Limited, your landlord as applicable (Landlord).

 We take your privacy very seriously.
 We ask that you read this Privacy Notice carefully as it contains important information about our processing and your rights.

 If you have any questions about this Privacy Notice, how we handle your personal data, or want to exercise any of your rights, please contact:

 - Company Secretary: Sarah Bellilchi